-- UV radiation from the Sun-like stars originates in magnetic chromospheric and transition-zone regions which are heated to temperatures of ~104- 105 K. Magnetic activity driven by the star's rotation is believed to be critical for this heating. - For stars with masses ≤1.5M{Sun} and ages of about a few 100 Myr, angular momentum loss by a stellar wind brakes rotation.
-The rotation period of the young Sun was much faster (~few days) during the first 500 Myr after the arrival at the main sequence. - The radiation and plasma history of our Sun can be separated into a period of a moderate decrease from about 4 Gyr ago to the present and a very early extreme period of about 500 Myr after the young Sun arrived at the main sequence.
+- UV radiation from the Sun-like stars originates in magnetic chromospheric and transition-zone regions which are heated to temperatures of $\sim 10^4 - 10^5$ K. Magnetic activity driven by the star's rotation is believed to be critical for this heating. - Angular momentum loss by a stellar wind brakes rotation.
+The rotation period of the young Sun was much faster (~few days) during the first 500 Myr after the arrival at the main sequence.